shmorri/oxd-python/examples/flask_app/README.md

 cd examples/flask_app
 ```

 * Edit the `demosite.cfg` file.
-Enter the value of `op_host` to point to the OpenID Provider.
-This can be
+Add the URI of the OpenID Provider (OP) in the `op_host` field, e.g. `https://idp.example.com`.
+If `op_host` was configured during installation, this step can be skipped.
-  skipped if you have configured `op_host` when installing oxd-server.

-* Edit `/etc/hosts` to point `client.example.com` to point to your server.
+* Edit `/etc/hosts` and point `client.example.com` at the IP Address of the server where the demo app is installed, e.g. `100.100.100.100 client.example.com`

 * Run the demo server